 Python Coding I

-Introduction to Python Through Art, Geometry and Robotics.
+Learn Python Through Art, Geometry and Robotics

 Python is a powerful, flexible language that is easy to learn, easy to use, and has powerful libraries for data (including big data) manipulation and analysis.